Anti-Bolshevik propaganda: Propaganda posters

 In the beginning of the 20th century posters were a popular form of communication.
 Posters were relatively efficient as they conveyed the message in a shortened form and could easily reach a big part of the population.
-Posters were hung on walls, trees, in store windows, and displayed during demonstrations.
+Posters were hung on walls, trees, in store windows and displayed during demonstrations.

 Organizations that were responsible for the design and circulation of posters were Komitet Obrony Kresów Wschodnich (English: Committee for Protection of the Eastern Borderlands) and Straż Kresowa (English: Borderlands Guard).
 Other organs were Propaganda Bureau in the Presidium of the Council of Ministers (Polish: Biuro Propagandy Wewnętrznej przy prezydium Rady Ministrów), Section of Civil Propaganda of the Committee for State Protection (Polish: Sekcja Propagandy Obywatelskiego Komitetu Obrony Państwa and the Central Committee of Propaganda (Polish: Centralny Komitet Propagandy), run by artists.

 For the purpose of the anti-Bolshevik propaganda during the war Polish artists created posters.
 Some of the authors were Felicjan Kowarski, Władysław Skoczylas, Edmund Bartłomiejczyk, Kajetan Stefanowicz, Władysław Jarocki, Zygmunt Kamiński, Edmund John, Kamil Mackiewicz, Stanisław Stawiczewski, Witold Gordon and Aleksander Grzybowski.
 Some of the posters are anonymous.
-The biggest number of posters, designed by Felicjan Szczęsny-Kowarski, Witold Gordon and Edmund John, were published by „Litografia Artystyczna Władysław Górczewski.”
-Others publishers include private printing houses, such as „Zakład Graficzny Bolesław Wirtz”, „Zakład Graficzny Straszewiczów”, „Zakład Graficzny B.Wierzbicki i S-ka”, „Zakłady Graficzne Koziańskich” and „Jan Cotty”.
+The biggest number of posters, designed by Felicjan Szczęsny-Kowarski, Witold Gordon and Edmund John, were published by "Litografia Artystyczna Władysław Górczewski".
+Other publishers included private printing houses, such as "Zakład Graficzny Bolesław Wirtz", "Zakład Graficzny Straszewiczów", "Zakład Graficzny B.Wierzbicki i S-ka", "Zakłady Graficzne Koziańskich" and "Jan Cotty".

 Style

 In contrast to the avant-garde Soviet posters, Polish posters are characterized by references to Romanticism, Impressionism, Symbolism, realistic historical painting and Young Poland.
-They commonly use caricature.
+They commonly utilized caricature.